zx80/flask-tester/README.md

   The fixture has 3 main methods:
   - `setPass` to associate a password to a user, set to _None_ to remove credential.
   - `setToken` to associate a token to a user, set to _None_ to remove credential.
+  - `setCookie` to add a cookie to a user, set value to _None_ to remove cookie.
   - `setAuth` to add authentication data to a request `kwargs`.

 - `ft_client` for app testing, which depends on the previous fixture, plus